JuliaApproximation/DomainSetsCore.jl/README.md

 # DomainSetsCore.jl
 An interface package for working with domains as continuous sets of elements.

+Examples of domains may be geometric sets such as intervals and triangles, or the complex plane without the real line.
+However, domains are not limited to geometry.
+A domain could also be a collection of vectors or arrays, such as the set of all orthogonal `3x3` matrices.

+Existing types may add the interpretation of being a domain by implementing the domain interface.
+They gain the ability to interact with other domains.

 ## The domain interface

+### The `in` function

 A domain is a set of elements that is possibly continuous.
-Membership of the set is usually defined by the implementation of `in`, i.e., the function call `in(x, domain)` returns true or false depending on whether or not `x` belongs to the set.
+Continuous sets are defined mathematically, not by an exhaustive list of their elements.
+In practice membership of the set is defined by the implementation of `in`.
+The function call `in(x, domain)` evaluates to true if the domain contains an element `y` such that `y == x`.

+### The `domaineltype` function

-Domains as continuous sets are typically defined mathematically, and not by an exhaustive listing of their elements.
-As a consequence, there might not be a unique type associated with elements of the domain.
-Still, the `domaineltype` of a domain is the expected element type of a discrete representation of the set.
-For example, the `domaineltype` of an interval may be `Float64`.
-For finite sets, such as an `AbstractArray` or `AbstractSet`, the `domaineltype` agrees with the `eltype` of the set.
-For other domains, where the notion of a discretization may not make sense, the `domaineltype` might simply be `Any`.
+The defining mathematical condition of a continuous set might be satisfied by variables of different types.
+Still, the interface defines the `domaineltype` of a domain.
+It is a valid type for elements of the set.

+Functions that generate elements of the domain should generate elements of that type.
+As a consequence, for finite sets such as `AbstractArray`s or `AbstractSet`s, the `domaineltype` agrees with the `eltype` of that set.
+For intervals on the real line, the `domaineltype` might be `Float64`.
+When there is no clear candidate the `domaineltype` might simply be `Any`.

-Examples of domains may be geometric sets such as intervals and triangles.
-A domain could also be a collection of vectors or arrays, such as the set of all orthogonal `3x3` matrices.
+### Minimal formal interface

 The domain interface is formally summarised in the following table: